metrorailings/OwlBlog/content/posts/week-3-insights.md

 Kirk Cousins may have found the next Stefon Diggs in rookie Justin Jefferson.

 Titans enjoy their three-man pass rush quite a bit as well.
 Why is this starting to become a thing?
 I don't understand.

+The Kubiak brand of play-action football is producing some serious dividends here now that Justin Jefferson is there as a complimentary receiver alongside Adam Thielan.